RustCrypto/MACs/hmac/README.md

 [`block_api::HmacCore`] and [`block_api::HmacResetCore`] types respectively.
-Internally they uses efficient state representation, but work only with hash functions which expose block-level API and consume blocks eagerly (e.g. it will not work with the BLAKE2 family of  hash functions).
+Internally they uses efficient state representation, but work only with hash functions which expose block-level API and consume blocks eagerly (e.g. they will not work with the BLAKE2 family of hash functions).

 On the other hand, [`SimpleHmac`] and [`SimpleHmacReset`] are a bit less efficient, but work with all hash functions which implement